UltraEngine/Documentation/CPP/World_SetEnvironmentMap.md

 | texture | cubemap to set |
 | id | environment map ID, may be ENVIRONMENT_BACKGROUND, ENVIRONMENT_SPECULAR, or ENVIRONMENT_DIFFUSE

+## Remarks

+For best results, environment maps should be generated from HDR images using the [glTF IBL Sampler](https://github.com/KhronosGroup/glTF-IBL-Sampler) tool from Khronos.

 ## Example

 ```c++